Introduction: Fully-featured Outdoor Security Camera Based on Raspberry Pi

 When notifications are enabled, the snapshot will be sent to the user's e-mail address and/or posted on the configured Slack channel.
 If an Internet connection is not available, the notification will be queued and released when the connection is restored next.

-A detailed summary of all the available settings is reported in the README file and project page.
+A detailed summary of all the available settings is reported in the project page.

 Optionally the web interface can be reached from the Internet without any additional configuration in your network or home router.
 To enable this functionality, check the appropriate box under Device / Network.